vivocha/bot-sdk/README.md

 ## [Quick Start, by Example](#quick-start)

-The `example` folder contains two executable Bot Managers and a Filter along with some related HTTP requests to show how to call their APIs.
+The `examples` folder some samples of Bot Managers, a Wit.ai Bot implementation and a Filter, along with some related HTTP requests to show how to call their APIs.

 See: